 No. Vinegar is too acidic for natural stone and can slowly wear down the sealant and dull the surface over time.

 Granite is a natural stone surface, and sealed granite is designed to resist moisture and stains.
 Keeping that seal in good shape is one of the most important parts of long-term care.
+For a deeper look at what makes this stone so resilient, read about how natural granite becomes a kitchen countertop.

 Frequently Asked Questions About Cleaning Granite Countertops